 Following Warnock and Warnock (2009) and Bertaut et al. (2012), we construct monthly foreign inflows into US securities by using data coming from two data sets published by the US Treasury.
 The first one is the "US Transactions with Foreigners in Long-term Domestic and Foreign Securities" (UST henceforth) that collects monthly gross purchases and sales made by foreign residents of domestic (US-issued) securities from January 1977; fixed-income securities are split into Treasury, Agency and corporate bonds.
-The second source is the survey named "Foreign portfolio holdings of US securities" (FPH henceforth), reporting holdings of foreign-owned US bonds for the same three categories; it has been conducted six times since 1974 (in 1974, 1978, 1984, 1989, 1994 and 2000), then on a yearly basis since 2002.
+The second source is the survey named "Foreign portfolio holdings of US securities" (FPH henceforth), reporting holdings of foreign-owned US bonds for the same three categories; it has been conducted six times since 1974 (in 1974, 1978, 1984, 1989, 1994 and 2000), then on a yearly basis from 2002.

 To obtain monthly holdings within each survey, one first needs to adjust the monthly net purchases (i.e., gross purchases less sales of US bonds by foreigners) computed from UST in order to be coherent with FPH.
-The method proposed by Warnock and Warnock (2009) has been refined and updated by Bertaut and Tryon (2007) and Bertaut and Judson (2014).6 Monthly data (benchmark-consistent holdings, henceforth) are available from March 1994 to December 2014.7
+The method proposed by Warnock and Warnock (2009) has been refined and updated by Bertaut and Tryon (2007) and Bertaut and Judson (2014).
+Monthly data (benchmark-consistent holdings, henceforth) are available from March 1994 to December 2014.

-To construct our indicators, we rely on flows (i.e., first differences of monthly holdings) into government bonds - Treasuries and Agencies - and private fixed-income securities - corporate bonds.8
+To construct our indicators, we rely on flows (i.e., first differences of monthly holdings) into government bonds - Treasuries and Agencies - and private fixed-income securities - corporate bonds.
+The evolution over time of foreign holdings of US securities during the 1990s and early 2000s reveals two interesting stylized facts: first, between 2000

-6The estimation procedure involves (i) minimizing the gap between the holdings from the FPH data and the cumulated monthly net purchases from the UST and (ii) spread the needed adjustment evenly between two survey dates.
+&lt;sup>2The estimation procedure involves (i) minimizing the gap between the holdings from the FPH data and the cumulated monthly net purchases from the UST and (ii) spread the needed adjustment evenly between two survey dates.

-7See Bertaut and Judson (2014).
+&lt;sup>3See Bertaut and Judson (2014).